karayabin/universe-snapshot/universe/Ling/Kit/doc/api/Ling/Kit/ConfStorage/BabyYamlConfStorage.md

 The content of a page configuration file is defined in the kit documentation (see the [page configuration array](https://github.com/lingtalfi/Kit/blob/master/README.md#the-kit-configuration-array) for more info).

+Also, if a directory with the same name is found, all the .byml files found in it will be merged to the page configuration file.
+This allows third-party plugins to participate to the construction of the page.

+So for instance, we can have this kind of structure:

+- $rootDir/page_one.byml
+- $rootDir/page_one/MyPlugin_One.byml
+- $rootDir/page_one/MyPlugin_Two.byml
+- $rootDir/page_one/...